Bodies of water and wetlands

 Springs, streams and still waters

-The Kalkalpen National Park guards numerous treasures in addition to its unique forest wilderness.
-One of them is water.
-It flows through the national park area in countless veins and shapes the unique landscape decisively and in a wide variety of ways.
-In the Reichraminger Hintergebirge are those dolomite gorges and mountain streams with more than 800 springs, which together form the longest intact stream ecosystem in the Eastern Alps and, together with the underground karst water system, were decisive for the nomination as a Ramsar protected area .
+In addition to its unique forest wilderness, Kalkalpen National Park is home to numerous treasures.
+One of these is water.
+It flows through the national park area in countless veins and shapes the unique landscape decisively and in many different ways.
+In Reichraminger Hintergebirge there are dolomite gorges and mountain streams with more than 800 springs, which together form the longest intact stream ecosystem in the Eastern Alps and, together with the underground karst water system, were decisive for the nomination as a Ramsar conservation area.

 Bergbach flows through gravelly stream bed, spring-green beech trees grow on its banks.